JLF FIRM ARTICLES AND NEWS

 Finally, depending upon the circumstances, the accident victim could make a claim for pain and suffering damages.
 This is especially true if the accident victim suffered a permanent injury in the accident.
 As part of pain and suffering, the accident victim could pursue compensation for all emotional distress, mental anguish, and loss of life enjoyment that stemmed from the accident.

-An experienced California car accident attorney near you could assist with filing a claim or lawsuit against the at-fault driver and pursuing the monetary compensation that you need and deserve.
+An experienced personal injury attorney near you could assist with filing a claim or lawsuit against the at-fault driver and pursuing the monetary compensation that you need and deserve.